CORE

 • A cloud-platform deployment

-• The CORE Engine Reference Implementation can confirm that a proprietary engine achieves the correct results
+• Implementers may choose to develop a proprietary engine or adapt CORE.
+The CORE Reference Implementation can be used to confirm that a proprietary engine can execute the CDISC Open Rules with the correct results

-CORE Program Roadmap
+CORE Roadmap 2026

 How to Participate